You should consider Cloudflare workers

 Developer UX

-Wrangler CLI is excellent.
 A capable adult can spin up a “hello world” and have it deployed and accessible on the interent in minutes.
 The defaults are sensible, and you don’t need to produce hundreds of lines of YAML before you’ve even written a single line of application code.

 Local development is equally as smooth.
-Miniflare is bundled with Wrangler, and runs your Workers locally, while also emulating the necessary service bindings the code might depend on.
-The overall flow is refreshingly simple: you write some code, run it locally, push it out globally, done.
+Miniflare is bundled with Wrangler, and runs your Workers locally, emulating the necessary service bindings the code may depend on.

 For a concrete example, I recently rewrote a small personal project to run in Workers.